 How’d We Get Our Name?

 The Chesapeake Bay Watershed drains over 64,000 square miles of land area embraced by Pennsylvania, Maryland, Delaware, West Virginia, Virginia, and Washington, DC and contains over 100,000 rivers and streams.
-The Chesapeake Bay Watershed is the common denominator between our council’s states and we thought it only logical to share its name.
+The Chesapeake Bay Watershed is the common denominator shared between the council’s states and it seemed logical to share the name.

 The Chesapeake Council is dedicated to the growth and enhancement of the sport of fly fishing through Education, Conservation, and Fellowship.

 We believe through the FFI Casting Instructor Certification and Fly Tying Group programs the council enables its partner clubs to provide fly fishing education to their membership and the public at large.
 Through knowledge comes enjoyment and participation, and through participation comes growth.
 We firmly believe it is from this inescapable passion for fly fishing that springs the need to conserve, protect, and restore the waters we fish.
 Through this journey, like all shared life changing experiences, comes fellowship.